 In addition to the standard ‘standalone’ Wild, today’s games can feature any number of other special forms.
 These can include ‘clusters’ (Wilds appear together in groups); ‘expanding’ (they can randomly spread up, down or across reels); ‘Stacked’ (running consecutively along a reel); Sticky (remaining in place while other symbols continue to spin), and more.

 This is another term for ‘bet’ or ‘stake’ (see above).

 Win Both Ways

 This is a feature which is often seen on an online slot.
 A conventional slot pays out on winning combinations which run from left to right.
-On a standard five reel slot therefore, you would only receive a prize if you have matching symbols which begin on Reel 1, then progress across to Reels 2, 3 and so on.
+On a standard five-reel slot, therefore, you would only receive a prize if you have matching symbols which begin on Reel 1 and then progress across to Reels 2, 3 and so on.
 A ‘win both ways’ slot would also pay out if your symbols were on consecutive reels from the right, running from Reel 5, onto Reels 4, 3 and so on.

 This is the procedure of claiming your cash when you have won at a casino.
 Your cash is then either converted from chips back into cash (real-world casino), or transferred from your casino account into your personal bank, debit account or e-wallet (online casino).
 You can then actually spend your winnings.